Activity 2: Viral Tag

 This activity demonstrates the power of going viral.
 In these words or your own, say:

-The phrase "to go viral" has become commonplace in our society.
-YouTube videos and music sensations like Justin Bieber go viral when fans share with their friends, who share with their friends.
+The phrase "to go viral" has become common in our society.
+YouTube videos and music sensations go viral when fans share with their friends, who share with their friends.
 Pretty soon everyone has seen it, in much the same way that a virus spreads through a school or town.
 We are going to compare the power of going viral with a single person's effort through playing two different kinds of tag.

 Explain that for the first kind of tag, one person will try to tag each and every person in the room as they try to escape.
 Select a volunteer to be "it" and start the stopwatch, calling "time" at one minute (allow two minutes if the group is large and you have more time.)
 Make note of how many people have been tagged in that one minute.
 Then, with the same person as "it," change the rules: Now, any time a person is tagged, they then become a "virus" and can tag others.
 As with the first version, call "time" at one minute and count how many people have been tagged.